manili/VSDBabySoC/README.md

   - [RVMYTH modeling](#rvmyth-modeling)
   - [PLL and DAC modeling](#pll-and-dac-modeling)
   - [Step by step modeling walkthrough](#step-by-step-modeling-walkthrough)
+- [VSDBabySoC ]
 - [Acknowledgements](#acknowledgements)

 # Introduction to the VSDBabySoC

 VSDBabySoC is a small yet powerful RISCV-based SoC.
 The main purpose of designing such a small SoC is to test three open-source IP cores together for the first time and calibrate the analog part of it.
 VSDBabySoC contains one RVMYTH microprocessor, an 8x-PLL to generate a stable clock, and a 10-bit DAC to communicate with other analog devices.

+## Problem statement

+This work discusses the different aspects of designing a small SoC based on RVMYTH (a RISCV-based processor).
+This SoC will leverage a PLL as its clock generator and controller and a 10-bit DAC as a way to talk to the outside world.
+Other electrical devices with proper analog input like televisions, and mobile phones could manipulate DAC output and provide users with music sound or video frames.
+At the end of the day, it is possible to use this small fully open-source and well-documented SoC which has been fabricated under Sky130 technology, for educational purposes.

 ## What is SoC